Ultrasound-Guided Breast Cyst Aspiration

 The next day:

-- You can go back to your normal activities, including work.
+- Patients can return to their normal activities, including work